matsuyoshi30/harbor/README.md

 enableInlineShortcodes = true
 footnoteReturnLinkContents = "^"

+# Optional
+# If you use googleAnalytics, you set top-level options in config.toml to the beginning of the config file like other top-level options.
-googleAnalytics = "UA-XXXXXXXX-XX" # Optional
+googleAnalytics = "UA-XXXXXXXX-XX"

 [Author]
   name = "Hugo Author"